markmisener/udacity-artificial-intelligence-nd/sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
 A: For the naked twins problem, we limit the search space to potential candidates,
-and narrow even further to true naked-twin pairs.
-We then remove possible values and continue applying this constraint until the solution or stall of the algorithm.
+and narrow even further to true naked-twin pairs, enforcing the constraint that no squares outside the naked-twins pair can contain the twin values.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?